 Our significant accounting policies are essential to an understanding of our reported results of operations and financial position.
-Accounting policies applied by us as at and for the year ended December 31, 2021 are the same as those applied by us as at and for the year ended December 31, 2020.
-Please refer to Note 2 to the 2021 Annual Financial Statements for further information.
+Accounting policies applied by us as at and for the year ended December 31, 2021 are the same as those applied by us as at and for the year ended December 31, 2021 Annual Financial Statements for further information.